justinmahar/SublimeCSAutocompletePlus/README.md

 		rememberGoodTimes: ->
 			critter = this.getLastMeal()
-			# CA+ will detect your return type hint and display suggestions for type Animal
+			# CC+ will detect your return type hint and display suggestions for type Animal
 			console.log "I remember the time I ate a critter named " + critter.[autocomplete]

 ```